 This treatment may need to be repeated more than once.
-It would be advisable to treat alopecia areata early, as long-standing AA may cause follicles to be permanently damaged, requiring a more invasive form of treatment, e.g. hair transplantation.
+It would be advisable to treat alopecia areata early, as long-standing AA may cause follicles to be permanently damaged, requiring a more invasive form of treatment, e.g. male hair loss treatment and female hair loss treatment.
 Early treatment of AA can result in new hairs growing out as soon as 1 – 2 months after treatment.

 When there are other medical conditions identified together with this form of patchy hair loss, a concurrent course of medications might be prescribed.
 This may include oral immunomodulators (tablets that control the immune system) or newer agents from a class of medication called Jak-2 inhibitors.